tillitis/tkey-ssh-agent/README.md

 #### Installing tkey-ssh-agent

-For Linux, we provide udev rules to automatically let `tkey-ssh-agent` know when a Tillitis Key is inserted or removed.
+For Linux, we provide udev rules to automatically let `tkey-ssh-agent` know when a TKey is inserted or removed.
 You can install `system/90-tkey-ssh-agent.rules` in `/etc/udev/rules.d/` and run `udevadm control --reload`.
-Now the `tkey-ssh-agent` will get a SIGHUP every time you insert or remove the Tillitis Key.
+Now the `tkey-ssh-agent` will get a SIGHUP every time you insert or remove the TKey.
 The [`Makefile`](Makefile) has an `install` target that installs tkey-ssh-agent and the rules for you.
 First `make` then `sudo make install`, then `sudo make reload-rules` to apply the rules to the running system.
 This also installs a man page which contains some useful information, try `man ./system/tkey-ssh-agent.1` to read it before installing.

 There is also a Work In Progress Debian/Ubuntu package which can be build using the script `debian/build-pkg.sh`.

 ## The random app and runrandom host program

-The random app is a random number generator that uses Tillitis Key 1's TRNG (True Random Number Generator).
+The random app is a random number generator that uses TKey's TRNG (True Random Number Generator).
 The hardware stick will flash the red and blue LEDs while the app is running and show the same colors steadily while generating/delivering the numbers.

 The companion host program `runrandom` can be used to output random